12 best typing software programs to learn to type fast

 - Scientifically proven teaching methods, accelerated learning approach

-- Typing exercises and drills to develop speed, accuracy, muscle memory
+- Typing exercises and drills to develop speed and accuracy, muscle memory

 - Exercises and resources to teach correct posture and proper hand posture

-- Practice lessons based on skill level, technique, goal
+- Typing practice lessons based on skill level, technique, goal

-- Progress tracking, typing tests, analysis of strengths and weaknesses
+- Progress tracking in real-time, typing tests, analysis of strengths and weaknesses

-- Support for various keyboard layouts and languages (QWERTY, Dvorak)
+- Support for various keyboard layouts and multiple languages (QWERTY, Dvorak)

 - Support for different levels, basic level, intermediate or advanced levels